New Center Guttmann - La Sagrera

 In accordance with the mission of the Institut Guttmann and its history of 50 years' experience in the integral treatment of people with neurological injuries, the “New Meridiana project” emerges with a double purpose:

-First, to cover the needs of people with a major disability, who need the help of others for their daily activities and could benefit from a supervised apartment service with specialised services, enabling them to develop, for themselves, a normalising and reasonably achievable project of independent life.
+First, to cover the needs of people with a major disability, who need the help of others for their daily activities and could benefit from adapted and domotized apartments with many complementary services, enabling them to develop, for themselves, a normalising and reasonably achievable project of independent life.
 A need that the main Associacions de Persones amb Discapacitat Física de Catalunya integrades en el Consell Social (Associations of People with Physical Disabilities of Catalonia integrated into the Social Participation Council) integrated of the Institut Guttmann have helped us to identify.

 And on the other hand, the opportunity to extend our expertise in the field of neurorehabilitation to other areas of neuroscience, such as dementia, mental health, child development disorders etc., through innovative and quality programmes that facilitate the integral treatment of these neurological problems.